FMCalisto/NPG/README.md

 12) Make your server a concurrent server;

-This is the task so that the code on this directory serves for propose.
+Those are the tasks so that the code on this directory serves for propose.

 Understand the task and try to implement and modify the code as you wish.